ansys/pyaedt/README.md

 ## License

-`PyAEDT` is licensed under the `MIT` license.
+PyAEDT is licensed under the MIT license.

-This module makes no commercial claim over Ansys whatsoever. `PyAEDT` extends the functionality of `AEDT` by adding an additional Python interface to `AEDT` without changing the core behavior or license of the original software.
-The use of the interactive control of `PyAEDT` requires a legally licensed local copy of `AEDT`.
-For more information about `AEDT`, visit the [AEDT page](https://www.ansys.com/products/electronics) on the `Ansys` website.
+PyAEDT makes no commercial claim over Ansys whatsoever.
+This library extends the functionality of AEDT by adding a Python interface to AEDT without changing the core behavior or license of the original software.
+The use of PyAEDT requires a legally licensed local copy of AEDT.

+To get a copy of AEDT, see the [Ansys Electronics](https://www.ansys.com/products/electronics) page on the Ansys website.

 <p style="text-align: right;"> <a href="#readme-top">back to top</a> </p>